 Environment Variables Customize your build using environment variables.
-For secure tips on generating private keys read our documentation Cl_REGISTRY_PASSWORD Only available to the main branch Only available to the main branch
+For secure tips on generating private keys read our documentation CI_REGISTRY_PASSWORD Only available to the main branch

-Figure 14: Travis-CI's environment variables
+Figure 11: Travis-CI's environment variables

 To build an image based on a tag or the main branch, you can click on "Trigger build" on the side menu "More options" and choose the branch or tag you want to build upon.